suren-atoyan/x-python/README.md

 });
 ```

-It will autodetect `numpy` and it will install the `numpy` if it's the first time of its usage.
+It will autodetect `numpy` and it will install it if you're using it for the first time.

 #### .complete

-`.complete` is to get code completions.
+To get code completions you can use `xPython.complete.repl`.
 Simple usage looks like this:

 ```javascript
 import * as xPython from '@x-python/core';